 |Values are valid only on day of printing.|

-This assay was designed to test for and confirm by gas chromatography-mass spectrometry (GC-MS) the most common classes of drugs of abuse.
+This assay was designed to test for and confirm by gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS) the most common classes of drugs of abuse.

-This test uses the simple screening technique described under IDOAU / Drug Abuse Survey, Urine, which involves immunologic testing for drugs by class.
-All positive screening results are confirmed by GC-MS (positive alcohol by GC), and quantitated, before a positive result is reported.
+This test uses the simple screening technique which involves immunologic testing for drugs by class.
+All positive screening results are confirmed by GC-MS (positive alcohol by GC) or LC-MS/MS and quantitated, before a positive result is reported.

 Detecting drug abuse involving alcohol, amphetamines, barbiturates, benzodiazepines, cocaine, methadone, opiates, phencyclidine, and tetrahydrocannabinol